laxmivalsala/vanguard/README.md

   - Scripts are developed in Intellij (Get Cucumber Plugins to get BDD features in Intellij)
   - Use TestRunner class / Feature file to run the UI test cases
   - Environment/Browser configurations are read from config.properties file, supports both Chrome and Firefox
-  - Implemented using Page Object Model
+  - Implemented Page Object Model
   - Page Objects are available in Pages package
   - Selenium wrapper methods are created in Commands class
   - Cucumber scenario hooks are used for initialise and clean up